rmiyoyo/metrics-webapp/README.md

 ### Key Features <a name="key-features"></a>

-- Display books
+- Display weather conditions
-- Add books
+- Choose city
-- Delete books
+- Find out more information by clicking on a card

 <!-- ![Screenshot](./images/Screenshot%202.png) -->
 <p align="right">(<a href="#readme-top">back to top</a>)</p>